case study

 Centrly is a MIT-alumni founded startup that provides market intelligence for corporate strategy and development teams.
 Hear how tapping into an external Knowledge Graph accelerated their product development.

-One of the most impressive things about Diffbot for me personally, is how open they are with not just the, the Knowledge Graph that they build, but also the tooling around it, for example, the Natural Language and the Enhance API.
+One of the most impressive things about Diffbot for me personally, is how open they are.
+Not just with the Knowledge Graph that they build, but also the tooling around it.
 The fundamental benefit is that it's allowed us to accelerate our product development roadmap, probably by months.

 - Jyotishka Biswas, Co-founder and Head of Product, Centrly